TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field**  | **Type** | **Description**
 ---------- | -------- | ---------------
-UUID       | UUID     | Unique id for this disk boot       | Boolean  | If `true`, this is the boot disk image      | UUID     | The image from which the disk was created size       | Integer  | The size of the disk in mebibytes or "remaining".
+id         | UUID     | Unique id for this disk boot       | Boolean  | If `true`, this is the boot disk image      | UUID     | The image from which the disk was created size       | Integer  | The size of the disk in mebibytes or "remaining".
 If "remaining", size will be set to the difference between the package quota and sum of the other disks.